MEASURING SLEEPINESS IN adults

 Sitting quietly after a lunch without alcohol

-In a car, while stopped for a
+In a car or bus, while stopped for a

 few minutes in the traffic